rebelsky/sams-assorted-musings-reflections/janet-davis.md

 Grinnell, and she was instrumental to building our strong CS program.

 Janet came to Grinnell about a decade ago.
-As Henry suggested at the time (and continues to suggest), in selecting Janet, we looked for someone who would expand the department in new ways.
-In hiring her, we knew that Janet brought a lot to the department: expertise in human-computer interaction, an important subject that we did not cover nearly well enough; a thoughtful approach to software engineering; an enthusiasm for teaching, and a willingness to learn and grow.
+As Henry suggested at the time (and continues to suggest as we look at other candidates), in selecting Janet, we looked for someone who would expand the department in new ways.
+As we hired her, we knew that Janet brought a lot to the department: expertise in human-computer interaction, an important subject that we did not cover nearly well enough; a thoughtful approach to software engineering; an enthusiasm for teaching, and a willingness to learn and grow.
 We also knew that she was thoughtful and careful; in her phone interview, she reflected on a variety of things she'd found not just on the department's Web site, but also the College's [1].

 Once she was here, we learned that Janet had many more strengths than the first few we identified.
 I'm not sure